I led the responsive retrofitting of ubuntu.com, the largest site that the Canonical web team is responsible for designing and developing.

 As a first step, I planned the work, dividing it into several stages and smaller projects, tightening and simplifying the scope.
 This way, the work felt more attainable and the team had regular positive reinforcement through the months when the project ran.

 Before delving into in depth planning, we created a quick prototype which used the existing CSS but in a mobile-first format.
 The desktop view of the site followed the existing design, and design rules were defined for smaller screen sizes.
-This was a simple way to kick-start the project and to picture what ubuntu.com might look like in a responsive world.

 With a quick prototype at hand, it was easier to identify pain points, set realistic goals and expectations, and establish priorities for the project.
 We deconstructed the project into smaller chunks that were easier to prioritise, dividing the work into different phases in time and identifying the high priority tasks.
-Most importantly, we defined what would be out of scope from this stage, such as rewriting copy, restructuring the information architecture or updating the site’s visual style.

 The retrofit of ubuntu.com wasn’t the only project that the web team was working on at this time.
-Smaller projects were a good testing ground for ideas we had never implemented—it’s easier to test assumptions and new strategies at a smaller scale before they are live on our largest site.
+Smaller projects were a good testing ground for ideas we had never implemented — it’s easier to test assumptions and new strategies at a smaller scale before they are live on our largest site.

 Some of the key findings from these projects were: